McLarenAppliedTechnologies/mat.tap.query.api/docs/InfluxWriter.md

     dotnet ef database update
     ```

-For more comprehensive guide to managing migrations please refer to [official documentation](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/).
+For a more comprehensive guide on managing migrations, please refer to [EF Core Migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/).

-### InfluxDb Connector
+### InfluxDb Writer

 InfluxDb writer subscribes to message brokers and saves telemetry data and session metadata in real-time to time-series and relational databases respectively.
 InfluxDb Writer is platform-independent and hence can be deployed on Windows or Unix-based systems as a service.

+1. Basic usage

 In order to use InfluxDb writer, add the relevant configuration in `config.json` file and start service using